Rhynorater/rhynorater.github.io/_drafts/AWS-Metadata-Writeup.md

 }
 ```

 The response contains several things: the AccessKeyId, SecretAccessKey, and the Token for this account.
 Using these credentials, an attacker can login to AWS and compromise the server and potentially many other assets.
-In the case of the Capital One breach, these credentials were used to access and S3 bucket which contained millions of records of user information.
+In the case of the Capital One breach, these credentials were used to access an S3 bucket which contained millions of records of user information.

-In summary, the poor implementation of the metadata service in AWS allows for an attacker to easily escalate an SSRF vulnerability to control of many different cloud assets.
+In summary, the poor implementation of the metadata service in AWS allows for an attacker to easily escalate an SSRF vulnerability to control many different cloud assets.
 Other cloud providers like Google Cloud and Microsoft Azure also provide access to a metadata service endpoint but requests to these endpoints require a special header.
 This prevents most SSRF vulnerabilities from accessing the sensitive data there.

 ### How to prevent such a vulnerability
 In order to prevent this type of vulnerability from occuring firewall rules will need to be put in place to block off the metadata endpoint.
 This can be done using the following iptables rule: